cinchy-co/Documentation/data-syncs/supported-data-sync-sources/soap-1.2-web-CDC.md

 ### Listener Config

-To configure a SOAP 1.2 (Cinchy Event Triggered) connection, you must configure a listener via the Listener Config table with an `Event Connector Type` of **Cinchy CDC**.
+To configure a SOAP 1.2 (Cinchy Event Triggered) connection, you must configure a listener via the **Listener Config** table.
+When you create a sync in the table, do the following:

-Review the
+1. Enter the name of your Listener.
+1. Enter `Cinchy CDC` under **Event Connector Type**.
+1. Create your Topic JSON.

+For more information, review the
 [Cinchy Event Broker/CDC Listener Configuration values here](cinchy-event-broker-cdc/), and then navigate to
 [the Listener Config table](../supported-real-time-sources/the-listener-configuration-table.md)